 For financial settlement offsets required by the State, the financial settlement payment amount must be calculated in accordance with the Financial Settlement Offset Calculation Methodology in Appendix 4.
-The web-based Financial Settlement Offset Calculator on the Queensland Government website may be used to support this calculation.
-The State is responsible for delivering a conservation outcome from a financial settlement offset payment.
+The web-based

-&lt;sup>1The Koala Coast includes parts of the local government areas of Brisbane, Logan and Redland.
-The boundary of the Koala Coast is defined in the Koala Conservation SPRP Maps of Assessable Development Areas.
+1The Koala Coast includes parts of the LGAs of Brisbane, Logan and Redland.

-&lt;sup>2 The Pine Rivers area is the extent of the previous Pine Rivers Shire.
-The boundary of the Pine Rivers area is defined in the Koala Conservation SPRP Maps of Assessable Development Areas.
+2 The Pine Rivers area is the extent of the previous Pine Rivers Shire.